The 37's: Sharon Lawrence

 Lowry-Johnson was familiar with guest star Sharon Lawrence from their work together on NYPD Blue.
 Lawrence later expressed the belief that the qualities of her NYPD Blue character ("somebody who had … a professional strength about them") was what clinched her role as Amelia Earhart.

 The actress was excited to be portraying a version of Earhart, saying that she relished the professional relationships roles like these have—as opposed to ones featuring "domestic or familial relationship[s]."
 In "The 37's", Lawrence was drawn to the relationship Earhart has with Janeway: two women, two professional pilots who have risen to great heights in their chosen fields.
 Not only did the historical character appeal to her, Lawrence also reveled in the "what-if" twist, the alternate historical story about what happened.

 Lawrence grew up watching Mulgrew as Mary Ryan on the soap opera Ryan's Hope.
 As Lawrence came from a family where women more often than not became homemakers, Mary Ryan was an "exotic" character—with her career and life in New York City—who served as inspiration.
 On the set of Star Trek: Voyager the two actresses spoke frequently about their careers, their backgrounds in theatre, and the struggles of balancing home and professional requirements.
 Lawrence felt that her relationship with Mulgrew influenced the relationship between their characters on screen.
 Mulgrew praised Lawrence's performance in "The 37's", saying that "[she] really played the hell out of that role".

-Although she specifically remarked on her pleasure at seeing Robert Beltran (Chakotay) again, Lawrence praised all the cast's professionalism and their ability to cope with the "vast amount of virtually unreferenced text that they have on Star Trek".
+Lawrence praised all the cast's professionalism and their ability to cope with the "vast amount of virtually unreferenced text that they have on Star Trek".

-Landing the USS Voyager
+Landing USS Voyager

 Background

 For the original Star Trek, to avoid the tremendous costs of landing the Enterprise every week, Gene Roddenberry invented the transporter to get the crew to and from planets cheaply and quickly.
 For Star Trek: Voyager, the concept of landing the Voyager was considered from the beginning as a way to differentiate the new series from those that preceded it.
 Episode co-writer Brannon Braga explained that it was understood from the beginning that the ship could land.